Darthsternie/Despertar-Del-Cementerio/README.md

 # Despertar-Del-Cementerio
 Contains the full sources for DCv7

-Maybe this will someday progress far enough to actually be DCv10 with support for up to Firmware 6.61 and Latest CFWs This all depends on my Coding Skills though and nicely said they suck.
+May turn into a proper DCv10 at some point.

-This Repository is created for archiving purposes, you may use the code stored within this repository so long as you respect the GPLv3 License and credit the original authors.
+The Idea is creating an up-to-date DCv7 that has support for the latest Pro and ME CFWs and also Firmware 6.61

-All credits go to the M33 Team Developers (Dark_Alex, adrahil, Mathieulh)
+All credits for the original code go to the M33 Team Developers (Dark_Alex, adrahil, Mathieulh)